 Will Your Estate be Subject to Estate Taxes?

 As federal tax laws change, the percentage of estates subject to the estate tax fluctuates.
-For the 2016 and 2017 tax years, fewer estates may be subject to federal estate taxes due to the large exemption amounts.
-Beginning in 2018 and 2019, a greater number of estates could be hit by the estate tax if the estate tax exclusion amounts are lowered by the Trump administration.
+For the 2018 and 2019 tax years, fewer estates may be subject to federal estate taxes due to the large exemption amounts.

 For specific figures on how many estates are typically subject to federal estate taxes, see the article Wealth Transfer Taxes: how many people pay the estate tax? by Jeffrey Rohaly and Katherine Lim.
 This article is available on the Tax Policy Center, Urban Institute and Brookings Institution website.